 The three films are referred to as a triptych rather than a trilogy because they aren’t related to each other in regards to story; they’re not prequels or sequels to each other.
 But they all speak the same cinematic language, and are all of one artistic vision.
 The human figures have distinctly round heads and bodies, and exist within deeply stylized settings with recurring patterns and motifs: for example, circles denote safety and beauty, angles suggest danger and strife.

 Each film is set in Ireland.
 All draw heavily from the mythology and folklore of that land.
-Each one features two children as its protagonists, one from the ordinary world and one more supernatural in origin, as well as a stern father figure who isn’t really so bad.
+Each one features two children as its protagonists, one from the ordinary world and one that's more supernatural in origin.
+Also present is a stern father figure who isn’t really so bad.
 All have reconnection and reconciliation between two people (and by extension, two belief systems) as a central theme.

 This is largely captured in the presence of both Christianity and paganism in each of the films, not necessarily in conflict with one another, but existing side-by-side – in practice, in symbolism, and in the way each one influences and illuminates the storylines.